mozilla/webxr-api/WebXR API.md

 - How can we offer up a more generic ray based equivalent to the screen oriented findAnchor?
 - Should we fire an event when a marker or feature based anchor (e.g. a wall, a table top) is detected?
 - How can we access camera image buffers aor textures?

+`getCameraFrame` allows developers to access camera image and pose data.
+For some devices, the camera frame is not always available in each presentation frame. `getCameraFrame` returns `XRCameraFrame` object when sychronized camera frame is available to current presentation frame, otherwise, it returns nothing.

+When `XRCameraFrame` available, developers are able to draw the camera image by WebGL insdie the rendering loop for devices.
+Or developers are able to send the camera frame to a worker thread for computer vision processing, e.g. marker detection, in parallel.

 ## XRView